 Future plans of Making Tax Digital

 - Through your digital account as a UK contractor, you can see a complete full picture of your business tax affairs.
-In addition, you will also be able to manage all of your tax liabilities simultaneously in the same place.
+In addition, you’ll be able to manage all your tax liabilities simultaneously in the same place.

 - HMRC will collect and process information that affects tax as close to real-time as possible.
 As part of this, it should prevent any tax due or repayments owed from building up.

-- As an extra note, you will no longer need to wait until the end of the tax year to know how much tax you have to pay.
+- As an extra note, you’ll no longer need to wait until the end of the tax year to know how much tax you must pay.

-For those that still wish to use a spreadsheet to record their business transactions there is an option called bridging software.
-This enables the user to upload their filled VAT spreadsheet and the software will submit the VAT return to HMRC.
-It is notable however, that most of those with a contractor limited company opt for digital software such as FreeAgent, as already highlighted earlier.
+For those that still wish to use a spreadsheet to record their business transactions there’s an option called bridging software.
+This uses `Digital Links’ and enables the user to upload their filled VAT spreadsheet and the software will submit the VAT return to HMRC.
+However, most of those with a contractor limited company who are registered for VAT opt for digital software such as FreeAgent for submitting returns, as already highlighted earlier.

 MTD for small businesses -who does it apply to?

-The Making Tax Digital shakeup outlines the changes that will apply to a wide range of taxpayers.
+The Making Tax Digital shakeup outlines the changes that’ll apply to a wide range of taxpayers.
 Indeed, this includes most businesses and landlords.
 In addition, it also includes self-employed people as well as individual taxpayers.

-However, HMRC has confirmed that it will legislate for an exemption “for taxpayers who cannot engage digitally”.
-Furthermore, they have also confirmed that the legislation will use the existing VAT online filing exemptions.
+However, HMRC has confirmed that it’ll legislate for an exemption “for taxpayers who cannot engage digitally”.
+Furthermore, they’ve also confirmed that the legislation will use the existing VAT online filing exemptions.